Nutrition and Food Science

 - Upload a resume or vita (information should be current).

 - Submit contact information for three recommenders.
 The recommenders should be professionals you have worked with who are familiar with your academic performance and can speak directly about your qualification for this degree.
 Academic recommendations are preferred, but relevant professional recommendations will be accepted.
 No personal recommendations or letters from peers will be accepted.

-- Submit official GRE scores to the FSU Office of Admissions.
+- Submit official GRE scores to the FSU Office of Graduate Admissions.
 The school reporting code for test scores is 5219; no department code is required.

 - International Students: Submit an official English Proficiency Score Report: